Home Page

 On September 18, 2003 at Santa Ana Stadium, Santa Ana, California, USA, Mariana (116 lbs) won a four-round unanimous (40-36,39-37,39-37) decision over unranked Lorri Aguilera (114 lbs) of Lake Arrowhead, California.
 Juárez is now 10-3-3 (6 KO) while Aguilera falls to 0-1-1 (0 KO).
 Aguilera was the recipient of accurate combinations from the stylish Juárez throughout the bout.

 On October 7, 2003 at Pechanga Resort and Casino, Temecula, California, a crowd estimated at 1500 saw Mariana win a five-round unanimous (48-45,48-45,49-45) decision over unranked Yvonne Chavez of Albuquerque, New México.
 Juárez controlled most of the action with accurate punches and combinations including multiple straight rights that snapped Chavez's head back.
-Chavez had plenty of heart and tried to take the fight to Juárez, only to be met with crisp counters by the patient and skilful Mexican.
+Chavez had plenty of heart and tried to take the fight to Juárez, only to be met with crisp counters by the patient and skillful Mexican.
 Using stiff left jabs the México City native pummeled the New México boxer, but she never gave up.
 Both boxers went to the canvas during the bout, Juárez when she was caught off-balance in the second round and Chavez in the third round from a four-punch combination that ended with a clean hard right.
 The crowd appreciated the action- packed fight so much that promoter Dan Goossen gave both boxers a $250 bonus.
 "I didn't do what I wanted but I was prepared for any kind of fight," said Juárez, adding that she would like the rematch she had been promised with Elena Reid.
 Former kickboxing champion Chavez dropped to 1-2-0 (1 KO) as a pro boxer [Fight Report by Ralph Gonzalez].

 On April 20, 2004 at Dodge Arena in Hildago, Texas on a Golden Boy Promotions card shown on Telefutura, Mariana (113½ lbs) TKO'd Yvonne Chavez (113½ lbs) in a rematch of their October 2003 bout.
 After a head-butt in the first round closed her eye, Chavez was unable to see most of Juárez's punches and the fight was stopped by her corner at 1:05 in the fourth round.

-Juárez then tried to line up a fight with Mexican Junior Flyweight champion Delia Lopez, reportedly signing a contract with the Mexican promoters, only to have Lopez decline the matchup.
+Juárez then tried to line up a fight with Mexican Junior Flyweight champion Delia Lopez, reportedly signing a contract with the Mexican promoters only to have Lopez decline the matchup.
 A second match with Korean bantamweight Kwang Ok Kim also fell through.
 "They must have taken a look at her record,” Juárez's trainer Ben Lira told David Avila of MaxBoxing.com.
 A breakthrough finally came when the IFBA named Mariana the #1 contender for its vacant Junior Bantamweight title ... and sanctioned a title bout in Korea with former IFBA Flyweight champion In-young Lee, who was making her return to the ring after an eleven-month absence.

 On November 14, 2004 in Yongin, South Korea, Mariana won a ten-round split decision over local favorite In-young Lee to capture the IFBA Junior Bantamweight title.
 Juárez dominated the early rounds with her jabs, and switched to landing left hooks in the later rounds when Lee became more aggressive in an attempt to rescue the decision.
 Judge Suk Kwon Kim scored the fight 96-95 for Lee, while Judge Dong Ok Lee scored it 96-95 and Judge Nam Chul Park 97-95 for Juárez.
 "We’d heard that Lee is a tough girl and likes to use her strength,” said trainer Lira, adding that “Mariana likes to fight girls like that, it's her style.”
 Lee fell to 8-1 (3 KOs) with the loss while Juárez improved her record to 13-3-3 (7 KO).